-Sanitary wastewater at PAF was previously treated on-site in a small, extended aeration package plant that discharges as Outfall 004 to Red Water Ditch #1.
+Sanitary wastewater at PAF was previously treated on-site in a small, extended aeration package plant that discharged as Outfall 004 to Red Water Ditch #1.
 Red Water Ditch #1 then discharges to the Slag pond.
-The sanitary wastewater plant has now been decommissioned and a modification request has been sent to the Kentucky Division of Water to modify the permit to remove this waste stream from the current KPDES permit.
-Future discharges from this outfall would be expected to be primarily storm water driven discharges.
+The sanitary wastewater plant has been decommissioned and a modification request has been sent to the Kentucky Division of Water to modify the permit to remove this waste stream from the current KPDES permit.
+Future discharges from this outfall would be primarily storm water driven discharges.